sequenceiq/cloudbreak-docs/docs/periscope.md

 * In order to keep a healthy HDFS during downscale, Cloudbreak always keeps the `replication factor` configured and makes sure that there is enough `space` on HDFS to rebalance data.
 * During downscale, in order to minimize the rebalancing, replication, and HDFS storms, Cloudbreak checks block locations and computes the least costly operations.

+The [API documentation](https://app.swaggerhub.com/api/Cloudbreak/Periscope/1.14.0) was generated from the code using [Swagger](http://swagger.io/).